Instanton Counting, Quantum Geometry and Algebra: Equivariant localization of instanton moduli space

 Summing up all the fixed point contributions, we obtain the equivariant localization formula: \begin{itembox}{Equivariant localization formula (Berline--Vergne--Atiyah--Bott formula)} Let $V_\mu(x)$ be the vector field associated with the $G$-action on the manifold $X$.
 Then, the integral of the $G$-closed form $\alpha(x,dx)$ over $X$ localizes on the critical configurations denoted by $\{x_\text{c}\}$,

 with the critical/fixed point equation

 \end{itembox} Although we have implicitly assumed that $X$ is compact so far, we could formally apply the localization formula to non-compact manifolds, in particular, if the critical point is isolated and compact.
 Such a situation is called equivariantly compact.
 In many examples in physics, we would like to deal with non-compact, infinite dimensional manifolds, but still equivariantly compact.
-We could apply the equivariant localization formula to obtain exact results for such a case, and discuss non-perturbative aspects of QFT based on them.
+We could apply the equivariant localization formula to obtain exact results for such a case, which is used to discuss non-perturbative aspects of QFT.